vatpac-technology/sops/docs/2607-update/sydney-tcu.md

 !!! note
     By day VMC, IFR aircraft should be processed via a [coded clearance](#bankstown-coded-clearances).

+Aircraft inbound from the south, west, and northwest should track via the **Z97 airway** and be processed via ESGID for the **RNP-Z** approach.
+This helps keep them clear of the YSWS SIDs/STARs and segregated (but not separated) from the YSSY STARs.

+Aircraft inbound from the east should be processed via the STAR and be vectored in SWA airspace to facilitate descent.
+They should then be cleared via the **RNP-Y** approach.

+Aircraft inbound from the north should track via the **Z88 airway** and be processed via NIXOD for the **RNP-N** approach.
+This approach is only available to the circling area and may not be suitable during periods of low cloud or reduced visibility.

 ### YWLM STARs
 YWLM arrivals from the south and west will transit the SY TCU as they descend.
 BIK/KAT will provide these aircraft with their STAR clearance and initial descent, before conduct heads-up coordination with the relevant SY TCU controller to facilitate further descent.